-Thanks to the support of Creative Europe by the European Union, Theater Babel Rotterdam will have an international exchange with companies that work with actors with disabilities from France, Ireland, Poland and Sweden in the period 2019-2021.
-This exchange will focus on getting to know each other’s companies and each other’s way of working, and the sharing of experience and expertise.
+Thanks to the support of Creative Europe from the European Union, Theater Babel Rotterdam will collaborate in the period 2019-2021 with companies from France, Ireland, Poland and Sweden that work with actors with disabilities.
+This involves an in-depth acquaintance with each other’s companies and each other’s way of working, and the sharing of experience and expertise.

-In November 2019, a delegation of Theater Babel travelled to Poland for a first meeting with the local company Teatr21.
-A number of actors from Babel participated in the rehearsals of the Polish company to experience their way of working from the inside and Teatr21 invited guest speakers.
+In November 2019, a delegation from Theater Babel traveled to Poland for a first meeting with the local company Teatr21.
+A number of Babel players took part in Teatr21’s rehearsals to experience their way of working from the inside out and the company invited guest speakers.

-In May 2020, all the companies within this European project would travel to Ireland to perform their own shows at the ‘Crossing The Line’ festival.
-Theater Babel Rotterdam would present ‘From J. to Jessica‘, in a version with English surtitles.
-Unfortunately, due to the Corona crisis, this festival could not take place.
+In May 2020, all companies within this European project would travel to Ireland to play their own performances at the ‘Crossing The Line’ festival.
+Theater Babel Rotterdam would present ‘Van J. naar Jessica’, in a version with English surtitles.
+Due to the Corona crisis, this festival has unfortunately not been able to take place.

 Meanwhile, Theater Babel Rotterdam is playing a pioneering role in organizing a digital version of the ‘Crossing The Line’ festival, which will take place online in fall 2021.
 In addition, we are organizing a week in November 2021 in which the different companies can meet each other physically in Rotterdam, if the Corona measures allow.